mariadb-corporation/mariadb-connector-nodejs/README.md

 ##### Placeholder

 To prevent SQL Injection attacks, queries permit the use of question marks as placeholders.
 The Connection escapes values according to their type.
-Values can be of native JavaScript types, Buffers, Readables, objects with `toSQLString` methods, or objects that can be stringified, (that is, `JSON.stringfy`)
+Values can be of native JavaScript types, Buffers, Readables, objects with `toSQLString` methods, or objects that can be stringified (that is, `JSON.stringfy`).

 When streaming, objects that implement Readable are streamed automatically.
 But, there are two server system variables that may interfere:

-- [`net_read_timeout`](https://mariadb.com/kb/en/library/server-system-variables/#net_write_timeout): The server must receive queries before reaching this timeout, which defaults to 30 seconds.
+- [`net_read_timeout`](https://mariadb.com/kb/en/library/server-system-variables/#net_read_timeout): The server must receive queries before reaching this timeout, which defaults to 30 seconds.
 - [`max_allowed_packet`](https://mariadb.com/kb/en/library/server-system-variables/#max_allowed_packet): This system variable defines the maximum amount of data the Connector can send to the server.

 For instance,